neo-project/neo-modules/README.md

 #### RpcClient
 The RpcClient Plugin is an individual SDK which is used to call NEO RPC methods for development using.
+In order to use the module for interacting with NEP5 functionalities `RPC NEP5 Tracker` Plugin will be needed.